 What is Bunkai?

-Bunkai, literally meaning "analysis" or "disassembly", is a term used in Japanese martial arts referring to process of analysing kata and extracting fighting techniques from the movements of a "form" (kata).
+Bunkai, literally meaning "analysis" or "disassembly", is a term used in the Japanese Martial Arts referring to process of analyzing kata and extracting fighting techniques from the movements of a "form" (kata).

 What is a Kata?

 Kata are small, structured practice routines or protocols.
 Through physical practice, their pattern becomes second nature, done with little conscious attention.
 Kata are typically for learning.
 Kata is considered to be the soul of Karate.

 Unfortunately; it is widely interpreted that the basic techniques in a kata as only simple blocks or simple strikes.

 Did you know?